Not ready for study.

 I saw a male killed person and a female killed person.

-Not all participle-like adjectives with the meaning of the doee participle cross over (lexically) to substantives.
-Some remain as participle-like adjectives and then are feminized as usual.
+Not all static adjectival nouns with the meaning of the doee participle cross over (lexically) to entity nouns.
+Some remain as static adjectival nouns and then are feminized as usual.
 For example:

 رَجُلٌ حَمِيدٌ وَامْرأَةٌ حَمِيدَةٌ